marwan116/blog/pages/posts/flaky_tests.md

 #### Fuzzing to find corner cases

 One way to find the above-mentioned corner cases is to use fuzzing.
-Fuzzing is a technique where you run a "testing campaign" that generates multiple random inputs against your code to find corner cases.
+Fuzzing is a technique where you intentionally generate many inputs to a function to try to find corner cases.
 One common approach to fuzzing is to use a property-based testing framework like [hypothesis](https://hypothesis.readthedocs.io/en/latest/).

 Here is an example of how you can use hypothesis to find the corner cases mentioned above: